hello-robot/stretch_ai/CONTRIBUTING.md

 This repository is in an early state of development.
 Guidelines are subject to change and tests will be by necessity incomplete.

+Before contributing, you will need to sign a [Contributor License Agreement](https://gist.github.com/hello-cpaxton/8881ca0a05858dcaee4ebf0207d92f83).
+For more information, you can check out the [Stretch Contributor License Agreement](https://github.com/hello-robot/stretch_contributor_license_agreements) page for more information.

 ### Setup

 Install the code and set up the pre-commit hooks: